-Right now, Thrive is not selling their themes anymore, as they are developing a brand new theme builder to replace all their themes.
+Right now, Thrive is not selling their themes anymore because they have developed a theme builder that replaces all their themes.
 But they are still going strong with their extensive range of quality and value-adding WordPress plugins.

 One of Thrive’s most popular and most successful premium WordPress plugins is Thrive Leads, a powerful conversion-focused lead generation plugin that provides a complete list building and conversion solution.

 I have been using Thrive Leads on a couple of my websites for a while now, and I’m very impressed by its capabilities and performance.
-It’s designed to grown your email list fast with cutting edge conversion tactics.
+It’s designed to grow your email list fast with cutting-edge conversion tactics.

 Here are 5 reasons I believe you should purchase a Thrive Leads license to grow your email list fast.